-- (3) The dollar amounts reported in column (d) represent the average of the amounts reported for our company's named executive officers as a group (excluding Dr. Shukla) in the "Total" column of the Summary Compensation Table in each applicable year. - (4) The dollar amounts reported in column (e) represent the average amount of "compensation actually paid" to the named executive officers as a group (excluding Dr. Shukla), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual average amount of compensation earned by or paid to the named executive officers as a group (excluding Dr. Shukla) during the applicable year.
-In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the named executive officers as a group (excluding Dr. Shukla) for each year to determine the compensation actually paid, using the same methodology described above in Note (2):
+(2) The dollar amounts reported in column (c) represent the amount of "compensation actually paid" to Dr. Shukla and the amounts reported in column (e) represent average "compensation actually paid" to the NEOs as a group (excluding Dr. Shukla), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual amount of compensation earned by or paid to our NEOs during the applicable year.
+In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to the NEO's total compensation for each year to determine the compensation actually paid: